babbleberry/rpi4-osdev/part3-helloworld/README.md

  * Save these settings by typing a name e.g. "Raspberry Pi 4" in the textbox under "Saved Sessions" and clicking Save
  * You can now start the connection by double-clicking on "Raspberry Pi 4" - if you do, all you will see for now is an empty black window

 If you're using a different terminal emulator, you'll need to use the same settings as above following the application vendor's instructions on how to use the software.
+For example, Serial Tools on Mac is explained [here](https://www.w7ay.net/site/Applications/Serial%20Tools/).

 A quick config.txt change
 -------------------------